jappeace/jappeaceApplication/content/authentication-in-reflex.md

 So the login widget resides in a `div` with dynamic attributes.
 These attributes are set on the next line, which starts out as an empty Map, no attributes.
-Once the login event happens, it becomes the hidden map.
-Setting style to `display:none`.
+Once the login event happens, it becomes the `hidden`, which sets the style to `display:none`.

 `holdEvent` is used to extract the user as a value from the event and render `authenticatedWidget` as a new part of the DOM.